 I had a quick look at his resume.
-I’ve seen so many PMP resumes that I could see he had enough project experience to get approved for his PMP.
-But I also saw there was a lot of things on his resume that might cause a PMI reviewer to unfairly conclude that these experiences did not meet the PMP requirements.
-This is part of what I told Phil:
+I’ve seen so many PMP resumes that I could see right away that he had enough project experience to get approved for his PMP.
+But I also saw there were some things on his resume that might cause problems when a PMI reviewer unfairly concludes that these experiences did not meet the PMP requirements.

-As I told Phil, the hard part is writing your application using the experiences and PMBOK-speak that PMI requires, while at the same time, using wording that your project contacts will recognize as being 100% honest and accurate descriptions of your experience.
+The hard part is writing your application using the experiences and PMBOK-speak that PMI requires, while at the same time, using wording that your project contacts will recognize as being 100% honest and accurate descriptions of your experience.

 By the end of Week 1, Phil resubmitted his improved PMP application.

 By the end of Week 2, PMI had approved his application, without requiring a further audit.

 By the end of Week 3, Phil had passed his PMP exam (okay, he was very keen to write it quickly).